Looking for the best things to see and do in Cardiff Wales?

 Note: This activity is suitable for ages 12 years and older.

 How to get there: This location is accessible by car, bus, and train.
 The nearest train station to the facility is Cogan Station (15 minutes away).

 The secluded beauty spot known as the Wetlands Reserve is just a short walk from Mermaid Quay and is one of the hidden gems well worth exploring.

 The main highlight here is the viewing platform overlooking the waters, plus the fact this is a biodiversity hot spot providing ample opportunity to learn all about nature in Cardiff Bay.
-It’s the perfect place to get away from the bustle of the city traffic and is one of the best things to do in Cardiff with kids as they can let have a good run about and learn cool new stuff form the numerous nature signs.
+It’s the perfect place to get away from the bustle of the city traffic and is one of the top activities with kids as they can let have a good run about and learn cool new stuff from the numerous nature signs.

 17. Cardiff Bay Barrage